rexusbexus/agency-jekyll-theme/_posts/2018-06-22-a-midsummer-night-dream.markdown

 ---
-title: A Midsummer Night Dream
+title: A midsummer night dream
 subtitle: Discourse on the festivities.
 layout: default
 date: 2018-06-22